AI Model Scoring Benchmark

 Results: By Language

-Accuracy (MAD vs Opus 4.7) broken down by primary language.
+Accuracy (MAD vs Opus 4.7) by primary language.

 | Model | Rust | TypeScript | Ruby/Rails |